Couple sitting on floor of house planning renovations.

 USDA Loans

-U.S. Department of Agriculture (USDA) loans are used to buy homes in USDA-designated rural or suburban areas.
+U.S. Department of Agriculture (USDA) loans are used to purchase homes in USDA-designated rural or suburban areas.
 Common MPRs for USDA-eligible homes include a sound foundation, an up-to-date electrical system and well-functioning HVAC and plumbing.

-Calculate The Repair Costs
+Calculate Repair Costs

 Work With A Real Estate Agent

-Pros And Cons Of Buying A Home Sold ‘As-Is’
+Pros And Cons Of Buying A Home Sold As Is

 Pros